 Apple took a different path this year with the iPhone 14.
 Normally, the regular and Pro models share a chipset, though the latter often get a slight boost to make them more "pro."
 But for 2022, Apple left the iPhone 14 and iPhone 14 Plus on the A15 Bionic, saving the A16 Bionic for the iPhone 14 Pro and iPhone 14 Pro Max.
 You can see the difference in the iPhone 14 Pro benchmarks we ran.

-A market report from TrendForce (opens in new tab) says that the iPhone 15 Pro series will feature an upgrade to 8GB RAM.
+Multiple reports about the next iPhone's RAM says that the iPhone 15 Pro series will feature an upgrade to 8GB RAM.
 The currently iPhone 14 Pro models feature 6GB of RAM.
 Presumably, the regular iPhone 15 would have a max of 6GB of RAM as well.

 iPhone 15 vs. iPhone 15 Pro: Cameras